namirialgroup/esp-docs/docs/integrations/login.md

 The address that is constructed must then be copied and pasted into the address bar of a browser.
 The page that opens can be
 - login screen with SPID
 - login screen with CIE

+# Login Succeded

+After a succeded login the user will be redirected to the final url parameter.
+The parameters that will be returned with querystring should be:

+- a session id and user key parameter, if the configuration has redirect type set to `TOKEN`.
+Now you have to call the [token](./token.md) API, if you want the JSON Web Token

+- a jwt token parameter, if the configuration has redirect type set to `JWT`.
+Now you have the JWT with the user info.
+You can see an example of this JWT at the [token](./token.md) section.